NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/README.md

 ### Development tools
 These tools are mainly Python Scripts which should support the development process.
 It provides help for the development and arent used in production code.
 These are thje provided tools:
-- `generate_docs` (Not 100% working): It generates the documentation for the Sopias4 Framework by parsing the comments of the code e.g. Docstrings
+- `generate_docs`: It generates the documentation for the Sopias4 Framework by parsing the comments of the code e.g. Docstrings
--
+- `generate_ui`: It generates the Python class from a given Ui file for the Sopias4 Framework with the help of PyQt5
 <!-- TODO Keep up to date -->

 # License